• Skip to primary navigation

 Cool the chicken down as quickly as possible and then store in zip-lock bags or air tight containers for up to 3 days in the fridge, or 3 months in the freezer.

+It’s best to use chicken thighs if making shredded chicken for baby if possible.
 Pick out shred of chicken that are wide enough to palm - no more than finger width size.
 If you have shredded chicken n a meal with a sauce then you should give them the thinest pieces of shredded chicken you can find.

 Nutrition